vmware-labs/blueprint-for-horizon-with-vmc-on-aws/README.md

 Explanation can be found here: https://securefever.com/blog/terraform-blueprint-for-a-horizon7-ruleset-with-vmc-on-aws

 # Try it out
+Greenfield!
  1. install Terraform
  2. clone repository
+ 3. go to Gateway-Main folder
+ 4. create a terraform.tfvars file for your secrets
+ 5. initialize Terraform
+ 6. terraform import cgw and mgw
+ 7. plan and/or apply
+ 8. go to folder DFW-Main
+ 9. copy terraform.tfvars
+10. terraform plan and apply
+11. fill all groups

+Brownfield!
+ 1. install Terraform
+ 2. clone repository
+ 3. go to folder DFW-Main
-3. create a terraform.tfvars file for your secrets
+ 4. create a terraform.tfvars file for your secrets
-4. initialize Terraform
+ 5. initialize Terraform
-5. plan and/or apply
+ 6. plan and/or apply
+ 7. fill all groups

 # Prerequisites